AdobeDocs/app-builder/getting_started/publish_app.md

 If you publish a headless app, the app would not reflect in My Apps, for headless app please refer to [Your First Headless App with Project Firefly](https://adobeio-codelabs-barcode-adobedocs.project-helix.page/?src=/README.html)
+We might add discoverability mechanisms for published headless apps in future Project Firefly releases.

 ## Next steps